 Weather in Houston

-The locals claim Houston has two seasons; hot and hotter.
-The summer months can be exceptionally hot, with temperatures often reaching almost 100°F (40°C).
+Locals claim Houston has two seasons; hot and hotter.
+The summer months can be sweltering, with temperatures often reaching almost 100°F (40°C).
 This can be overwhelming for expats hailing from countries with milder summer temperatures.

 Hurricane season (June to November) can often bring torrential rain and severe flooding.
 Houston doesn’t have a great drainage system, so when it rains, it usually takes a while for the water level to recede.

-The eating out scene in Houston is huge – ranging from an exceptional food truck scene to vibrant and plentiful casual dining options and everything in between.
+The culinary scene in Houston is huge – ranging from an exceptional food-truck culture to vibrant and plentiful casual dining options, and everything in between.
 With cuisines from every corner of the world, residents won’t find themselves at a loss for something new to try.
 Eating out typically won’t break the bank either.

 Cost of living in Houston

-+ PRO: Cheaper than the rest of the USA.
++ PRO: It's cheaper than the rest of the USA

-Cost of living in Houston is generally cheaper than the US average, with fuel and accommodation prices being on the lower end of the scale.
-Houston also stayed pretty insulated from the recession, so employment levels weren’t hit nearly as badly as in other states across the US.
+The cost of living in Houston is cheaper than the US average, with fuel, accommodation and entertainment prices being on the lower end of the scale.
+Public schooling is also free to all new families, no matter where they're from.

 Healthcare in Houston

-Healthcare in Houston is exceptional.
-Houston is one of the medical care centres of the world.
-If someone is sick, Houston is the place to be.
+Houston is one of the medical care centres of the world and, as a result, healthcare in Houston is exceptional.
 The wealth of options available for treatments is extensive.
-There’s no shortage of second opinions, and wait lists are often non-existent or short.
+There’s no shortage of second opinions, and waiting lists are often non-existent or incredibly short.

-Cost is an issue.
-However, this is an issue nationwide.
-Houston actually falls short of both the state and national average cost of healthcare.
-The insurance system can also be incredibly confusing and time consuming to figure out.
+Unfortunately, the cost of healthcare is an issue, and it's a nationwide issue.
+Houston actually falls short of both the state and national average government expenditure for healthcare.
+Figuring out the insurance system can also be incredibly confusing and time-consuming.

 Accommodation in Houston

 Whether searching for a one-bedroom apartment, or a five-bedroom house with a pool and yard, Houston has a plethora of accommodation options available.
-There seem to be constant new-builds sprouting up across the greater Houston area.
-There’s also a wealth of choice of more established properties for those looking for something a little older.
+There seem to be constant new-builds sprouting up across the greater Houston area, and there’s also a wealth of choice of more established properties for those looking for something a little more residential.

 Pay attention to the traffic and congestion when picking a home.
-Working in the city means one may wish to commute to a neighbouring subdivision.
-However, Houston rush-hour can leave residents stuck in traffic for upwards of an hour depending on where they live.
+Working in the city means new arrivals may need to commute to a neighbouring area, but Houston rush hour can leave residents stuck in traffic for upwards of an hour depending on where they live.

 Education in Houston

-Houston certainly has some excellent international school options available, offering a strong academic portfolio with options for International Baccalaureate, French Baccalaureate and British A-Levels.
-In many of the neighbouring cities (like Katy) the public schooling is also highly rated and a choice many expats are making when it comes to their children’s schooling.
+Houston has some top-notch international schools, offering a strong academic portfolio with options for the International Baccalaureate, the French Baccalaureate and the British A-Levels.
+Some public schools are also highly rated, and many newcomers are choosing these options when it comes to their children’s schooling.

 As in many cities, the cost of private education in Houston can be expensive.
 Though there’s a wide range of prices, most schools are costly.
 Many private schools and international schools will also have extra fees to keep in mind like uniforms and school excursions.

-Houston is one of the top five biggest cities in the USA, as such, everything is pretty well spaced out and walking in many areas isn’t an option.
+Houston is one of the top 10 biggest cities in the USA by area, as such, everything is pretty well spaced out and walking in many areas isn’t an option.
 Poor public transport links are also an issue in the city, and grabbing an Uber can be costly.
-So, most expats who live in the greater Houston area own and drive their own cars.
-Those who decide to take a walk somewhere that isn’t a designated walking path may get some strange looks or get asked if they need help.
+So most people who live in the greater Houston area own and drive their cars.